abogoyavlensky/clojure-stack-lite/README.md

 This template is designed to be lightweight and easy to use, with a focus on rapid development and deployment.
 Minimal distraction and sane defaults.
 Everything is streamlined to give you a solid foundation for building modern web applications.

-Get started in seconds by building your new Clojure application and be productive.
+Get started in seconds by building your new Clojure application and be productive!

 ## Usage